alphonsuslay/IRP5/README.md

 1. **Install Firebase Tools**: <br>

     • Open your terminal in Visual Studio Code.<br>
+    • Make sure that the terminal directory is inside the Web Folder
     • Run the following command to install Firebase tools globally:

         npm install -g firebase-tools